 Depending on your specific shoot type, the desired clothing will vary.
 Here are some additional clothing tips for each of the shoot categories.

 When choosing clothing, select pieces that are professional and reflect the image you would like to convey.
 Colors that work well are deep, saturated colors such as eggplant, teal, magenta, etc. Pair these with neutrals like charcoal gray, navy or brown.
 Layers photograph well and add some depth and interest to your headshot, so a blouse or cami under a jacket is nice.
 It is a great idea to have your hair blown out or styled before your session.
 You may want to bring a more casual option, as well, for use on LinkedIn, social media, etc. It's always a good idea to have multiple images for different purposes.

 When choosing clothing for the entire family, try choosing a similar style and then slightly vary the textures and colors.
 Coordinate the family's look just as you would the pieces of your own outfit.
 That way, each individual looks different and fun while still fitting together for one image.
-With larger families, you may want to begin by selecting a color palette for everyone to pick clothing from so that everyone is focused on the same color scheme.
+With larger families, you may want to begin by selecting a color palette for so that everyone is dressed in the same color scheme.
 For example, you can choose an autumn color palette and family members can incorporate browns, olive, rust, eggplant and navy; or you can pick blues, greens and pinks with denim and khakis; or go for plums, beige and gray.
 If everyone has a little bit of the selected color palette in their outfit, the overall composition will fit together nicely.
 View examples of what to wear for a Family shoot.

 NEWBORN AND BABIES